pankajraut1/business_card_new/README.md

 By using this application, you agree to the following restrictions:
 - ❌ No copying, distributing, sublicensing, or publishing the source code or binaries.
 - ❌ No modification, reverse engineering, decompiling, or creating derivative works.
-- ❌ No commercial use, resale, or hosting as a service without prior written permission from the owner.
+- ❌ No commercial use, resale, or hosting as a service without prior written permission from the ow
-- ✅ Personal or authorized internal use only, as granted by the owner.

-For any licensing inquiries, contact: <your-email>.

 ---

 ## ©️ Copyright

-Copyright © 2023–2025 <Your Name or Company>.
+Copyright © 2025 Pankaj Raut.
 All rights reserved.
-The app name, logo, UI designs, and all related assets are trademarks or trade dress of <Your Name or Company>.
-Third‑party libraries remain the property of their respective owners and are used under their licenses.

----

-## 🧾 Optional Legal Files

-- LICENSE.txt — Proprietary terms (same as above).
-- EULA.txt — End User License Agreement (usage restrictions, termination, jurisdiction).
-- NOTICE.txt — Attributions for third-party libraries (e.g., ZXing, Glide).

----

 ## 🖼️ Screenshots